TeXitoi/rust-mdo/README.md

 You can find the rustdoc [here](https://texitoi.eu/rust/mdo/).

-## Supported monad
+## Supported monads

-This library provides the definitions for the following monads:
+This library provides definitions for the following monads:
   - `Option`
   - `Iterator`
   - `Result` (without error conversion)

-Other implemetation in external crates:
+Other implementations in external crates:
   - `Future` in [mdo-future](https://crates.io/crates/mdo-future)

 ## License